jessicascarborough/432-2021/classes/class10/README.md

 1. There is a Minute Paper after today's class (Class 10) due Wednesday 2021-03-10 at noon.
 2. Lab 3 is due next Monday 2021-03-15 at 9 PM.
     - As mentioned on Piazza, on 2021-03-05, Dr. Love simplified [the instructions](https://github.com/THOMASELOVE/432-2021/blob/master/labs/lab03/lab03_instructions.md) slightly for the fourth part of question 1, and also added [four hints we hope will be helpful for question 1](https://github.com/THOMASELOVE/432-2021/blob/master/labs/lab03/lab03_instructions.md#four-hints-for-question-1).
+    - Today's class will include the things you need to respond to Question 2 on Lab 3.

 ## One Last Thing